m-pluta/bias-in-ai-report/report/recommend.typ

 Additionally, in order to create a model that is deemed 'fair' and 'unbiased', it is important to first contextually define these notions.
 Currently, there are at least 20 admissible definitions for AI fairness @P_Verma_fairness_definitions including both statistical and causal definitions "with no clear agreement on which definition to apply in each scenario" @P_Verma_fairness_definitions.

-We suggest that these notions should first be formally defined and guided by further empirical investigation into stakeholders' perceptions of 'fairness' and 'bias'.
+We suggest that these notions should first be formally defined and guided by further empirical investigations into stakeholders' perceptions of 'fairness' and 'bias'.